Cyrillya/FontLoader/README.md

 This mod also uses [SharpFont Library](https://github.com/squid-box/SevenZipSharp) and [Velentr.Collections Library](https://github.com/vonderborch/Velentr.Collections), the license is also stated in the [LICENSE](LICENSE) file of this mod

-This mod uses the [SevenZipSharp library](https://github.com/squid-box/SevenZipSharp) under [LGPL v3.0](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).
+This mod uses the [7-ZIP library](https://www.7-zip.org/) under [LGPL v3.0](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).
 The license allows developers and companies to use and integrate a software component released under the LGPL into their own (even proprietary) software without being required by the terms of a strong copyleft license to release the source code of their own components.

 The Windows binary of FreeType that is included in the project is redistributed under the FreeType License (FTL).